rayburgemeestre/jirahours/README.md

 These dates will be the days that you have worked and you wish to generate jira hours for (later)

 - `jirahours issues` produces an `issues.txt` with all commits from repositories you specified in your config that go from the min- and max dates in this `dates.txt`.
+- `jirahours syncback` produces an `existing_tempo_hours.txt` with all existing worklog entries already in Tempo, typically meetings etc.
 - `jirahours generate` produces an `submit_hours.sh` script you can invoke to submit the Tempo hours to Jira.
-This will read `issues.txt` and `dates.txt` to construct this script.
+This will read `issues.txt`, `dates.txt` and `existing_tempo_hours.txt` to construct a script.

 Each step you can manually inspect and change stuff.
 For example `issues.txt` might need some polishing before doing the `generate` step, or `submit_hours.sh` needs to be double checked until you are confident enough to run the bash script.